ASCAA | American Society of Certified Auto Appraisers

 5-Course Certification

 ASCAA appraisers complete a comprehensive certification covering ethics, inspection, methodology, reporting, and real-world simulations.
+Founded 1998 — 26+ years certifying professional auto appraisers.

 Nationwide Network